Server and client performance

 Efficient server access

 Monitor the number of API calls made to perform the most common operations.
 If excessive calls are made, performance for a single user might be fine, but multiple concurrent users could overwhelm the server.
 Enable client-side API and active link logging, specifying both to the same log file, capture the operation, and see how many API calls are being made.
-Verify if they are all required or if some could be consolidated, thus reducing the API calls from the client to the server.
+Verify whether they are all required or if some could be consolidated, thus reducing the API calls from the client to the server.

 Optimized window open actions

-Reduced the number of fields on forms
+Reduce the number of fields on forms

 Optimize temporary field usage